Egypt Nile Cruise with Joseph Frey

 Meet your RCGS Travel Ambassador

-Joseph Frey, CD, FRCGS is the Chair of The Royal Canadian Geographical Society’s College of Fellows and a past Secretary, Executive Committee, and former Governor of the Society.
+Joseph Frey, CD, FRCGS is Vice-President of the Royal Canadian Geographical Society.
 He is a former Director and Vice-President of The Explorers Club, New York City.
 Joseph was a RCGS member of the Parks Canada-led expedition which discovered Sir John Franklin’s flagship HMS Erebus in the Northwest Passage.

 Some of the other expeditions Joseph has actively participated in include the US National Parks Service’s search for the Spanish slave ship Guerrero off Key Largo, Florida and NOAA’s Battle of the Atlantic marine archaeology survey of the German submarine U-576 off North Carolina’s Outer Banks.
 He co-led an Explorers Club coral reef biodiversity mapping expedition in the Bahamas’ Peterson Cay National Park and engaged in another with the University of Havana in Cuba’s Punta Francis National Park.